became the Executive Director of the Rockingham Planning Commission in August

 Madeleine DiIonno, Regional Planner

 Maddie joined the RPC in January 2021.
-She is involved with several land use projects including coastal resiliency planning, municipal master planning, and land use regulation development.
+She is involved with several land use planning projects including climate adaptation and coastal resiliency planning, municipal master planning, and land use regulation development.
 Previously, Maddie worked as an associate planner for the Southern NH Planning Commission where she was responsible for local hazard mitigation plan updates, master plan writing, and data collection and analysis for the Commission’s traffic counting, road surface management systems and stream crossing inventory programs.
 Maddie earned a B.S. in Community & Environmental Planning (2017) and a M.A. in Community Development, Policy and Practice (2020) from the University of New Hampshire.